 Telephone and email requests for transcripts cannot be honored.
-Written requests should be sent to Registrar's Office, Tougaloo College, 500 West County Line Road, Tougaloo, Mississippi 39174.
+Written requests should be sent to Registrar's Office, Tougaloo College, 500 West County Line Road, Tougaloo, Mississippi 39174 or students may submit an electronic request via the College's website.